catmando/LocoRuby/README.md

 Package up the exe with a proper installer that will install the exe, setup the security options, and put it in the startup folder.

+Make Mac and Unix versions of the LocoRuby exe, and package up the right set up gems that would be needed for local machine access.

 ##Credits##